 How to Check Transmission Fluid Level

-If your Mitsubishi transmission is not shifting at all, shifting late, or slips, the first thing you need to do is check the transmission fluid level.
+If your Mitsubishi transmission is not shifting at all, shifting late, or slips, you must first check the transmission fluid level.

-- Park vehicle on level ground when possible.
+- Park the vehicle on level ground when possible.

 - Set the parking brakes and shifter in Park.